-Colorado state government is seeking public input on an upcoming rule to reduce greenhouse gas (GHG) emissions and other air pollutants from transportation in Colorado as part of an ambitious effort to address climate change and meet the state’s science-based climate targets of 26% by 2025, 50% by 2030% and 90% by 2050 from 2005 levels, outlined in the state Greenhouse Gas Pollution Reduction Roadmap.
+The Air Pollution Control Division will be proposing a transportation rule package to reduce greenhouse gas (GHG) emissions and other air pollutants from transportation in Colorado.
+This rule is part of an ambitious effort to address climate change and meet the state’s science-based climate targets of 26% by 2025, 50% by 2030% and 90% by 2050 from 2005 levels, outlined in the state Greenhouse Gas Pollution Reduction Roadmap.

 Main Rule Components